 Microfluidics

 Microfluidic chips feature channels of 5 – 500 micrometer in diameter wherein liquids can be handled by means of various devices such as mixing crosses, turbulent mixers, reaction chambers, deceleration meanders in order to mix the fluids, start and follow reactions or investigate reaction pathways.
-The fluids are pumped through the channels using highly precise syringe pumps with flows in the microliter to milliliter per hour range.
-Microfluidics can also be employed to fabricate colloidal structures like (multiple) emulsions, hollow structures (vesicles), capsules, solid particles via precipitation or aerosols via a spray nozzle.
+The fluids are pumped through the channels using highly precise syringe pumps as well as pressure controlled pumping devices with flows in the microliter to milliliter per hour range.
+Microfluidics can be employed to fabricate colloidal structures such as (multiple) emulsions, hollow structures (vesicles), capsules, microgels, solid particles via precipitation or aerosols via a spray nozzle.
+Flow properties and flow profiles as well as mixing times and reaction kinetics can be investigated using fluorecent dyes or particles in combination with confocal and fluorecence microcopy technologies and particle image velocimetry.
 Due to similar channel / nozzle diameter, inkjet technologies also feature some of the capabilities of microfluidics.

-In JCNS-1, inkjet technologies are used for the production of colloidal systems and spraying of thin layers of fluids onto substrates like glass or silicon wafers.
+At JCNS-1, inkjet technologies are used for the production of colloidal systems and the spraying of thin layers of fluids onto substrates such as glass or silicon wafers.

 References: